vash909/PyttiAPRS/README.md

 PRs are welcome.
 Please:
 1. Fork the repo and create a feature branch.
-2. Keep changes focused and well‑commented.
+2. Keep changes focused and well-commented.
 3. Verify `python3 -m py_compile PyttiAPRS.py` passes.
-4. Open a PR with a short rationale and screenshots if UI‑related.
+4. Open a PR with a short rationale and screenshots if UI-related.

 ---

 ## License & author

 - **Apache 2.0**
 - Author: Lorenzo Gianlorenzi (IU1BOT) — iu1bot@xzgroup.net

----